-• Ensure you visit and inspect the premises before agreeing to live in said premises
+- Ensure you visit and inspect the premises before agreeing to take on any contract.

-• When inspecting the premises check for damp and mould within the property and ensure that all locks on doors and windows work within the property
+- When inspecting any premises, check for damp and mould and ensure that all locks on doors and windows are in perfect working order.

-• Ensure that all fire alarms within the property are active and work.
+- Ensure that all fire alarms within the property are active and in working order.

-• Ensure that a contract is given before paying a deposit or rent.
+- Ensure that a contract is given to you before paying any deposit or rent.
 Take into consideration if it is an individual base contract or a joint contract.

-• When considering the price of rent with accommodation always ask what additional bills are covered in the cost of rent and consider what extra costs on additional bills would be.
+- When considering the price of the rent for the accommodation, always ask what additional bills are covered in the cost of the rent and consider what the extra costs on additional bills would be.

-• If you have a pet/pets ask if they are allowed to be kept within the premises to avoid problems occurring in the future.
+- If you have a pet/pets, ask if they are allowed to be kept within the premises – this will avoid problems occurring in the future.

-• Before paying a deposit or rent always ask what changes you are permitted to make to the premises and ensure to abide to what has been agreed upon.
+- Before paying a deposit or rent, always ask what changes you are permitted to make to the premises and ensure to abide by what has been agreed upon.

-• If relevant ensure that there is sufficient storage for your mode of transport.
+- If relevant, ensure that there is sufficient parking space/storage for your mode of transport.

-• When moving into a premises ensure to take photos of every room and do the same when moving out to ensure that the accommodation is left in the same standard of which it was entered.
+- When moving into a premises, ensure to take photos of every room and do the same when moving out.
+This will help to ensure that the accommodation is left in the same standard as it was when it was entered.

-Although an oral contract is legally binding and enforces both landlord and tenant to abide by their rights and obligations, it would be highly recommended to have a written contract instead.
-A written contract would help ensure that there are no miscommunication’s with the agreement and helps clarify any issues that may arise during the year.
-Always ensure to keep a copy of the contract for future reference throughout the year.
+Although an oral contract is legally binding and enforces both landlord and tenant to abide by their rights and obligations, it is highly recommended to have a written contract instead.
+A written contract will help ensure that there are no miscommunication with the agreement and helps clarify any issues that may arise during the year.
+Always ensure to keep a copy of the contract for reference throughout the year.

-- Name and address of the property that will be rented and the property of the landlord.
+- Name and address of the property that will be rented and also that of the landlord.

 - Contact details of both the landlord and the tenant.

-- The amount of the deposit that has to be paid on the accommodation.
+- The amount of deposit that has to be paid on the accommodation.

-- The cost of the rent, the times rent should be paid and in what way it should be paid.
+- The cost of the rent, the rent due dates and the method in which the rent is to be paid.